ramupalanki/ToDo/README.md

 Clone this code base and put it in any folder
-Use commnad prompt
-run below command
+Use commnad prompt and go to its directory by using cd run below command

-mvn clean verify
+**mvn clean verify**

 This will validate the todo features like creating a todo